Anthony Davis NBA Playoffs Player Props: Lakers vs. Warriors

 - Conceding 117.1 points per game, the Warriors are the 21st-ranked team in the league on defense.

-- On the glass, the Warriors are 15th in the league, giving up 43.3 rebounds per game.
+- On the boards, the Warriors are ranked 15th in the NBA, conceding 43.3 rebounds per contest.

-- In terms of assists, the Warriors have allowed 25.7 per game, 15th in the NBA.
+- Allowing 25.7 assists per contest, the Warriors are the 15th-ranked squad in the NBA.

-- Allowing 12.9 made 3-pointers per contest, the Warriors are the 23rd-ranked team in the league.
+- Giving up 12.9 made 3-pointers per contest, the Warriors are the 23rd-ranked team in the league.

 Anthony Davis vs. the Warriors